padolsey/SIML/readme.md

 </section>
 ```

-Siml gives you the expressive power of CSS selectors.
+SIML gives you the expressive power of CSS selectors.
 It also supports Attributes, Text and Directives.

 ```css
 section {          // Selector